noetl/noetl/docs/simple/playbook_header.md

 Define the playbook kind, version, and identity.
 Appears at the top of every file.

 What it is
-- Declares apiVersion and kind
+- Declares apiVersion and kind (always `noetl.io/v1` and `Playbook` for NoETL v1)
 - Provides metadata for identification and cataloging

 Required keys
-- apiVersion: noetl.io/v1
+- apiVersion: noetl.io/v1 (always)
-- kind: Playbook
+- kind: Playbook (always)
 - metadata.name: unique name within your catalog
-- metadata.path: catalog path (used by tooling/tests)
+- metadata.path: catalog path (must match repo/test location exactly for automation)

 Common optional keys
 - metadata.version: your own semantic version (string)